icecoredynasty/icecoredynasty.github.io/rules.md

     </p>

     <p>
-      <strong>Development Keepers also count toward the franchise's total
-      positional roster limits.
+      Development Keepers also count toward the franchise's total positional roster limits.
 These limits also apply when filling the remaining roster through the.
 Entry Draft or Live Salary Cap Draft.
     </p>